Coordinated by Jonathan Rees. Last modified 28 September 2001.No longer maintained. Use the standard E documentation instead.

 4.3.
 How are promises different from futures?

 4.4.
 Why do promises 'become' the object that they resolve to?
-This seems confusing.

 4.5.
 Why go to the trouble of partially ordering events?